Where are delayed checked-bag-fee refund rules passed by Congress six years ago?

 The FAA Extension, Safety, and Security Act passed Congress and was signed into law in July 2016 — consumer provisions have been ignored.

 Irritated by hotel resort fees?This law gave the Department of Transportation (DOT) one year to develop rules requiring fee refunds for delayed luggage.
-Specifically, the law required DOT to adopt rules requiring the airlines to issue prompt baggage fee refunds. when checked luggage is not delivered within 12 hours after the arrival of a domestic flight or 15 hours after the arrival of an international flight.
+Specifically, the law required DOT to adopt rules requiring the airlines to issue prompt baggage fee refunds when checked luggage is not delivered within 12 hours after the arrival of a domestic flight or 15 hours after the arrival of an international flight.
 Travelers United responded to the rulemaking petition saying that bags should be delivered to passengers upon arrival at the destination airport.
 There should be no grace periods.

 By statute, the DOT was required to take final action on both of these regulations no later than one year after enactment of the bill – or July 16, 2017.
 Unfortunately, DOT did not finalize a regulation by the deadline.

-Enter the heart of the 2017 summer travel season, each further day of delay caused substantial consumer harm.
-According to DOT statistics, the top 13 U.S. carriers collected almost $4.2 billion in ancillary baggage fees.
-This works out to approximately $11.4 million in checked baggage fees per day.
-And, even assuming that only two percent of paid checked baggage is not delivered within the deadlines, that amounts to almost $229,000 in refunds that consumers are not receiving every day this rule is delayed.
-This amount of baggage fees collected increased every year until 2019.
+We are approaching the 2024 summer travel season and each further day of delay causes substantial consumer harm.
+IdeaWorks statistics, the top consultancy on airline ancillary revenues, has just completed a study of 2023 worldwide baggage fees.
+The 20 top carriers collected almost $33.3 billion in ancillary baggage fees.
+This works out to almost one-million dollars in refunds that US consumers are not receiving every day this rule is delayed.
+These figures do not include other costs to passengers by not having their belongings arrive with their flight.
+This amount of baggage fees collected has increased every year since 2019.

-Join UsUntil rules are written, airlines keep all fees even when not providing the service for which they are paid.
+Until rules are written, airlines keep all fees even when not providing the service for which they are paid.
 DOT should be ashamed.

 Because of the meltdown of the aviation system, checked-bag-fee refund rules are now raising Senate ire and public and media discussion.
 Finally, there may be some real action from our congressmen and DOT.
 The international aviation system allows airlines to abuse passengers and keep monies collected.

-Congress passed a law requiring airlines to issue prompt fee refunds for delayed bags.
-Then Sen. Bill Nelson (D-FL) asked to know why it was taking so long for the administration to act.
-In that letter, Sen. Bill Nelson asked DOT to act.
+Join UsCongress passed a law requiring airlines to issue prompt fee refunds for delayed bags.
+Then, Sen. Bill Nelson (D-FL) asked to know why it was taking so long for the administration to act.
+In that letter, Sen. Nelson asked DOT to act.
 That was 2017.

 Today, a year after the NPRM was issued to deal with delayed checked-bag-fee refund rules from DOT, Travelers United echoes Sen. Nelson’s (D-FL) question.
 Where are the regulations required to be instituted six years ago?
 Why is DOT still dragging its feet?

-Today’s DOT Delayed Baggage Rule (From DOT website)
+Today’s DOT Delayed Baggage Rule (from DOT website)

 What are airlines’ responsibilities when your bag is delayed?